-Following the proven use of chemical weapons by Syria and the subsequent suspension of its rights and privileges in the OPCW, New Zealand remains deeply concerned that Syria has not taken steps to come into compliance with the Convention.
+Following the proven use of chemical weapons by Syria and the subsequent suspension of its rights and privileges in the OPCW, New Zealand remains deeply concerned that the Syrian Arab Republic has not taken steps to come into compliance with the Chemical Weapons Convention ("the Convention").
 Syria's increasing lack of cooperation with the Technical Secretariat is troubling and impedes the Organisation's ability to carry out its important work to permanently eliminate chemical weapons under a verifiable process.

-The Syrian Arab Republic' obligations under the Convention are clear.
+The Syrian Arab Republic's obligations under the Convention are clear.
 We call on the Syrian Arab Republic to cooperate fully and in good faith with States Parties and the OPCW, and comply with all its obligations as a State Party to the Convention, including to declare and destroy its entire chemical weapons programme.